j7xiao/empire-guide/docs/html/_sources/headers/pvp/tools-waves.rst.txt

 Let's take a look at the 1st line.
 |br| |flank-formations-1|

-:olive:`32` shields + :olive:`8` towers.
-This is the standard setup for :olive:`40`-tool large flanks.
-Higher level players with the :olive:`+10` tool wave limit will usually see this as :olive:`32` shields and :olive:`18` towers.
+:number:`32` shields + :number:`8` towers.
+This is the standard setup for :number:`40`-tool large flanks.
+Higher level players with the :number:`+10` tool wave limit will usually see this as :number:`32` shields and :number:`18` towers.

-What's special about the number :olive:`32`?
+What's special about the number :number:`32`?
 Well the easiest answer, is that we wouldn't have enough room to add more tools, but that sidesteps the question too easily.

 The definitive answer is that there is no answer.
 Books closed.
 Period over.

 Bear with me.
-The item effectiveness of the shield wall is :olive:`-15%` ranged defender bonus. :olive:`32 x -15% = -480%`.
+The item effectiveness of the shield wall is :number:`-15%` ranged defender bonus. :number:`32 x -15% = -480%`.
 Let's think about this from a defensive standpoint.
-Remember that the base power of ranged (and melee) on defense is :olive:`100%`.
-The most ranged bonus from defensive tools you'll ever see is :olive:`2` slits, which gives us :olive:`70% x 2 = 140%` ranged power.
-That gives us :olive:`+240%` total.
-Casts usually hover around :olive:`230%` bonus (:olive:`300%` is absolute max, but at that point, you should rethink hitting the person) which gives us... :olive:`470%`.
+Remember that the base power of ranged (and melee) on defense is :number:`100%`.
+The most ranged bonus from defensive tools you'll ever see is :number:`2` slits, which gives us :number:`70% x 2 = 140%` ranged power.
+That gives us :number:`+240%` total.
+Casts usually hover around :number:`230%` bonus (:number:`300%` is absolute max with something called widgets, but at that point, you should rethink hitting the person) which gives us... :number:`470%`.
 Aha!

-The popular shield wall amount if you're familiar with copy-paste formations is :olive:`37`.
-That's :olive:`-555%`. :olive:`100%` (base) + :olive:`210%` (:olive:`3` slits) + :olive:`230%` (castellan) = :olive:`540%`.
+The popular shield wall amount if you're familiar with copy-paste formations is :number:`37`.
+That's :number:`-555%`. :number:`100%` (base) + :number:`210%` (:number:`3` slits) + :number:`230%` (castellan) = :number:`540%`.
 It's a little higher if you account for dHOL bonuses (you don't need to know what that is, just know it exists), but the math checks.
-The problem with the :olive:`37` shield argument, is that it either assumes :olive:`(1)` a :olive:`300%` castellan or :olive:`(2)` a :olive:`3` slit setup.
+The problem with the :number:`37` shield argument, is that it either assumes :number:`(1)` a :number:`300%` castellan or :number:`(2)` a :number:`3` slit setup.
 Both arguments are absurd.

-An even more extreme argument purports :olive:`42` shields, which accounts for both option :olive:`(1)` and :olive:`(2)`.
+An even more extreme argument purports :number:`42` shields, which accounts for both option :number:`(1)` and :number:`(2)`.
 This is more than absurd.
 We'll pick this idea up later, but for now, disregard it.

 :blue:`The Alt Wave`
 ~~~~~~~~~~~~~~~~~~~~